Commercial Wheelwrights as well as those providing products and services in support of wheelwrights

 Cornett Wheel Shop Don Cornett 770-336-5458

 542 Law Road, NW

 Manufacturer of a complete line of wheels and parts for carriages and wagons including rubber tires and much more.
 Very knowledgeable of old-time machines and processes.

 Parksville, British Columbia

-Book: Wheelwrighting: A Modern Introduction, Second Edition 2003
+Book: Wheelwrighting: A Modern Introduction, Volume 1, Second Edition 2005

 |Danley Carriage and Wheel Dwayne Danley 250-546-9979